jhoelzel/jhoelzel.github.io/_posts/2022-04-16-generate-kustomize-from-helm-chart.md

     settings := cli.New()

     actionConfig := new(action.Configuration)
-    // You can pass an empty string instead of settings.Namespace() to list
+    // You can pass an empty string instead of settings.Namespace() to list all ns if err := actionConfig.Init(settings.RESTClientGetter(), settings.Namespace(), os.Getenv("HELM_DRIVER"), log.Printf); err != nil {
-    // all namespaces
-    if err := actionConfig.Init(settings.RESTClientGetter(), settings.Namespace(), os.Getenv("HELM_DRIVER"), log.Printf); err != nil {
         log.Printf("%+v", err)
         os.Exit(1)